 - Attendance in all classes is mandatory.

+- Pay for Classes.
+(International students are not eligible to sign up for a payment plan.)
 Students on F-1 visas must register for classes before the beginning of each semester.
 Tuition and fees are due in full each semester by the payment deadline for the college.
 However, if you are unable to make the payment by the deadline, due to extenuating circumstances, you should meet with the Director of Student Affairs Operations and make arrangements to pay all tuition and fees by the end of business, the day before start of classes each semester.
 Failure to register and pay the tuition and fees in full before the start of classes will result in all of your classes being dropped for non-payment and you will be reported as being out-of-status to the USCIS and consequently it will result in the termination of your SEVIS I-20 with Manchester Community College.

-- Maintain a GPA of 2.0 or higher each semester.
+- Maintain a GPA of 2.0 or Higher Each Semester.
 A cumulative GPA of 2.0 is required to achieve satisfactory progress for students on F-1 visas.

 - Not have any BOR/CSCU Student Code of Conduct violations that rise to the level of suspension or expulsion.